Acceptance to the Radiography program

 - SAT score of a minimum of 1000, or

 - All interested students must complete the College placement assessment‡ in English, Mathematics, and Reading and must place above the developmental level in English and Reading and at or above MAT 011 prior to enrolling in RAD 100.

 - All science courses must be successfully completed within 5 years prior to enrolling in RAD 100, (this includes high school equivalent biology and chemistry).

 - Complete BIO 131 and BIO 132 or transfer equivalent with a “C” or better within the last 5 years of the date of enrollment in RAD 100.

 - Complete all health and safety requirements for health career students*.
 The following

 must be completed AFTER successful registration in RAD 100.
-Documentation must be
+Attending a mandatory

-orientation to obtain direction on how to complete the following requirements:
+orientation to obtain direction on how to complete the following program requirements:

 - Drug Screen meeting all College guidelines for enrolling in a health career

 - Test for tuberculosis (PPD or Quantiferon Gold test)

-- CPR certification for the health care professional and maintain that certification throughout the time in the program.
+- American Heart Association CPR certification for the health care professional and maintain that certification throughout the time in the program.

 - PA Criminal Background Record Check **